Jack Smith (film director): Legacy

 Smith was one of the first proponents of the aesthetics which came to be known as 'camp' and 'trash', using no-budget means of production (e.g. using discarded color reversal film stock) to create a visual cosmos heavily influenced by Hollywood kitsch, orientalism and with Flaming Creatures created drag culture as it is currently known.
-Smith was heavily involved with John Vaccaro, founder of The Playhouse of the Ridiculous, whose disregard for conventional theater practice deeply influenced Smith's ideas about performance art.
+Smith was heavily involved with John Vaccaro, founder of the Playhouse of the Ridiculous, whose disregard for conventional theater practice deeply influenced Smith's ideas about performance art.
 In turn, Vaccaro was deeply influenced by Smith's aesthetics.
-It was Vaccaro who introduced Smith to glitter and in 1966 and 1967, Smith created costumes for Vaccaro's Playhouse of The Ridiculous.
+It was Vaccaro who introduced Smith to glitter and in 1966 and 1967, Smith created costumes for Vaccaro's Playhouse of the Ridiculous.
 Smith's style influenced the film work of Andy Warhol as well as the early work of John Waters.
-While all three were part of the 1960s gay arts movement, Vaccaro and Smith refuted the idea that their sexual orientation was responsible for their art.
+While Vaccaro and Smith disputed the idea that their sexual orientation was responsible for their art, both are thought to have been part of the 1960s gay arts movement.

 In 1992, performer Ron Vawter recreated Smith's performance "What's Underground about Marshmallows" in Roy Cohn/Jack Smith which he presented in a live performance and which was later released as a film directed by Jill Godmilow and produced by Jonathan Demme.

 Playwright Richard Foreman was influenced by Smith.